Bryant & May: Formation

-In 1861 Bryant relocated the business to a three-acre site, on Fairfield Road, Bow, East London.
+In 1861 Bryant relocated the business to a three-acre site, on Fairfield Road, Bow, east London.
 The building, an old candle factory, was demolished and a model factory was built in the mock-Venetian style popular at the time.
 The factory was heavily mechanised and included twenty-five steam engines to power the machinery.
 On nearby Bow Common, the company built a lumber mill to make splints from imported Canadian pine.
 Bryant & May were aware of "phossy jaw".
 If a worker complained of having toothache, they were told to have the teeth removed immediately or be sacked.

 In the 1880s Bryant & May employed nearly 5,000 people, most of them female and Irish, or of Irish descent; by 1895 the figure was 2,000 people, of whom between 1,200 and 1,500 were women and girls.
 The workers were paid different rates for completing a ten-hour day, depending on the type of work undertaken.
 The frame-fillers were paid 1 shilling per 100 frames completed; the cutters received 23/4 d for three gross of boxes, and the packers got 1s 9d per 100 boxes wrapped up.
 Those under 14 years of-age received a weekly wage of about 4 s.
 Most workers were lucky if they took the full amounts home, as a series of fines were levied by the foremen, with the money deducted directly from wages.
 The fines included 3 d for having an untidy workbench, talking or having dirty feet—many of the workers were bare-footed as shoes were too expensive; 5 d was deducted for being late; and a shilling for having a burnt match on the workbench.
-The women and girls involved in boxing up the matches, they had to pay the boys who brought them the frames from the drying ovens, and had to supply their own glue and brushes.
+The women and girls involved in boxing up the matches had to pay the boys who brought them the frames from the drying ovens, and had to supply their own glue and brushes.
 One girl who dropped a tray of matches was fined 6 d.

-The match boxes were made through domestic outwork under a sweating system.
-Such a system was preferred because the workers were not covered under the Factory Acts.
+The match boxes were made through domestic outwork under a sweating system, which left workers uncovered by the Factory Acts.
 Such workers received 21/4 to 21/2 d per gross of boxes.
 The workers had to provide glue and string from their own funds.

 In 1861, at the Fairfield Works, a dilapidated site that had once been used for the manufacture of candles, crinoline and rope, close to the River Lea in Bow, they began to manufacture their own safety matches and "other chemical lights".
 This site was gradually expanded as a model factory.
-The public were initially unwilling to buy the more expensive safety matches so they also made the more profitable traditional Lucifer Matches.
+The public were initially unwilling to buy the more expensive safety matches so they also made the more profitable traditional lucifer match.